-C. EMOTIONAL AND PHYSICAL MISCONDUCT
+D. EMOTIONAL AND PHYSICAL MISCONDUCT

-It is a violation of this Policy for a Participant to engage in emotional and/ or physical misconduct, when that misconduct occurs within a context that is reasonably related to sport, which includes, without limitation:
+It is a Code violation for a Participant to engage in emotional and/or physical misconduct, when that misconduct occurs within a context that is reasonably related to sport, which includes, without limitation:

 - 1. Emotional Misconduct

 - 2. Physical Misconduct

 - 3. Bullying Behaviors

 - 4. Hazing

 - 5. Harassment